 \end{theo*} This induces an analogue of Quillen's cotangent complex, and by deriving the simplicial extension of this left adjoint functor, we obtain the desired Quillen homology of $A$.

-In Sections~\ref{sec:ExCom} and \ref{sec:ExLie}, we reconcile our general theory with the study of classical divided power algebras and of restricted Lie algebras by the first author in \cites{Dokas04,Dokas09,Dokas15,Dokas23}.
+\textbf{Part~II.
+Examples.} In Sections~\ref{sec:ExCom} and \ref{sec:ExLie}, we apply our general theory to the examples of classical divided power algebras and of restricted Lie algebras.
+We recover some results obtained by the first author in \cites{Dokas04,Dokas09,Dokas15,Dokas23}.

-In the remaining sections of the article, we investigate the different comparison maps induced by certain adjunctions involving categories of divided power algebras.
-We focus on two types of such adjunctions.
+\textbf{Part~III.
+Comparisons.} In Sections~\ref{sec:comp} to \ref{sec:Good}, we investigate different comparison maps induced by adjunctions, which allow us to compare our cohomology for $\Gamma(\P)$-algebras to more usual cohomology theories in certain categories of algebras.

+We focus on two types of adjunctions involving divided power algebras.
 First, for any operad $\P$, there is an adjunction between the category of $\P$-algebras and the category of $\Gamma(\P)$-algebras.
 Second, any morphism of operads $f \colon \P \to \Q$ induces an adjunction between the categories of $\Gamma(\P)$- and $\Gamma(\Q)$-algebras, similar to the extension/restriction of scalars adjunction for modules over a ring.
-In \cref{sec:comp}, we describe the comparison maps induced by both types of adjunctions in a general setting.
+In Section~\ref{sec:comp}, we describe the comparison maps induced by both types of adjunctions in a general setting.

-In \cref{sec:compdiv}, we study the first type of adjunction for the operad $\Com$ of commutative algebras, which produces comparison maps between the usual Quillen cohomology of a commutative algebra, and the Quillen cohomology of a certain associated divided power algebra.
+In Section~\ref{sec:compdiv}, we study the first type of adjunction for the operad $\Com$ of commutative algebras, which produces comparison maps between the usual Quillen cohomology of a commutative algebra, and the Quillen cohomology of a certain associated divided power algebra.
 Similarly, in Section~\ref{sec:complie}, we produce a comparison map between the usual Quillen cohomology of a Lie algebra, and the Quillen cohomology of a certain associated restricted Lie algebra.

-In \cref{sec:compasslie}, we study an adjunction between associative algebras and restricted Lie algebras which is induced by an injection of the operad of Lie algebras into the operad of associative algebras.
-We obtain the following: \begin{theo*}[See \Cref{thm:AssLie}] Let $L$ be a restricted Lie algebra and $M$ a $u(L)$-bimodule.
+In Section~\ref{sec:compasslie}, we study an adjunction between associative algebras and restricted Lie algebras which is induced by an injection of the operad of Lie algebras into the operad of associative algebras.
+We obtain the following: \begin{theo*}[See Theorem~\ref{thm:AssLie}] Let $L$ be a restricted Lie algebra and $M$ a $u(L)$-bimodule.
 Then there is an isomorphism